-It’s all about getting everyone (but especially young people and teenagers) excited about healthy food + healthy living in a really fun, friendly way, with over a hundred nutritious recipes and lots of tips about natural skincare, stress relief and loving your body.
-I’m all about unprocessed, real food – basically that means trying to avoid things that come from a box, bag or package and sticking to fresh, healthful options as much as possible!
+It’s all about getting everyone (but especially young people and teenagers) excited about healthy food and healthy living in a really fun, friendly way, with over a hundred nutritious recipes and lots of tips about natural skincare, stress relief and loving your body.
 From breakfasts worth getting out of bed for to soups, sides and green stuff to seriously decadent desserts, there’s all kinds of recipes, including red pepper chicken fajitas with tomato salsa with a coriander-spiked guacamole and delicious chocolate hazelnut truffles.
-There’s also loads of tips and tricks about prepping and planning in advance to make life a little easier - I really hope that this book shows you that healthy eating is delicious, fast, and most of all, really fun!
+There’s also loads of tips and tricks about prepping and planning in advance to make life a little easier – I really hope that this book shows you that healthy eating is delicious, fast, and most of all, really fun!

 If you had to pick one recipe to show off what your book will be about, which one would it be and why?

 That’s a super hard question but I think it would have to be the Spiced Chocolate Chilli with Coriander-Spiked Guacamole!
 It tastes great, only takes about half an hour to make and has a bit of cacao powder as the secret ingredient, which makes it really rich and brings out all the lovely spices too!

 Here at The Happy Foodie, we’re totally obsessed with cookbooks.
 Can you tell us a bit about the favourites in your collection?